Yoobe/SeeMark/README.md

 # SeeMark

-So you end up writing Markdown.

-And likely you'll end up writing more, not just for humans, but to give your agents more context.
+Seems like we'll all end up writing more `Markdown`, because it's a great format for giving all collaborators more context about your work... human, or not-so-human [insert agent of choice].

-I always wished it was easier to visually see my docs hierarchy without having to toggle into another preview mode.
-So that is this.
-Simple live rendering of the Markdown basics, with clean, focused editing.
+Now, as you type you can easily see your doc's hierarchy in `vscode` without having to toggle into a preview mode or have one side by side.
+So this is that... simple live rendering of the Markdown basics, for quick, clean, focused editing.

 ## ✨ Features

 ### 🎯 **Focused Editing**

 - **Grok the visual hierarchy of a doc at a glance**
 - **Show full markdown syntax** when cursor is on the line
 - **Hide syntax** when not editing a line

 ### 🚀 **Live Rendering**

 - **Headers** (`# ## ###`) - Larger text, hidden symbols
 - **Bold** (`**text**`) - Bold styling, hidden asterisks
 - **Italic** (`*text*`) - Italic styling, hidden asterisks